OpenClaw Security Hardening Guide for VPS Deployments

 - Not reused across other services.

-Do not paste gateway tokens into public tickets, chat rooms, screenshots, or documentation.
+Do not paste Gateway tokens into public tickets, chat rooms, screenshots, or documentation.
 If a token may have been exposed, rotate it immediately and review logs for unexpected connections or device registrations.

 Secure SSH Access to the VPS

 Because the VPS hosts OpenClaw state and configuration, SSH access must be hardened.
-If an attacker gains SSH access, they may be able to read OpenClaw files, modify configuration, steal tokens, change tools, or access logs.
+If an attacker gains SSH access, they may be able to read OpenClaw files, modify configuration, steal tokens, change tools, or inspect logs.

 Recommended SSH hardening steps: